What You Need To Know About Traveling With Kids

 Room service.
 Buffets.
 Giant pools.
 These are things that can be nice for a grown-up if you’re into that sort of thing, but like foods they can be a ‘sometimes’ thing.
 Before kids we always liked to explore a range of cities in various styles of accommodation before finishing our trip with some relaxation in a nice resort.

-With kids, it’s different.
+Traveling with kids is different.
 The amenities a resort offers can be really useful when it comes to keeping the kids calm and occupied.
 Just like I mentioned before, slowing down is really important and a resort is the perfect space to be when you just need a ‘down day’.
 Hanging out by the pool for a day gives everyone the opportunity to recharge.

 In my review of the Hard Rock in Penang, I mentioned how cool it was to be in such a kid-friendly hotel.
 It’s definitely not what Mr. W and I would have chosen for ourselves, but waterslides and Hard Rock chicken tenders delivered to our room had the kids enamoured.

 Also don’t forget (ever!): UTILISING KIDS CLUBS DOES NOT MAKE YOU A BAD PARENT.
 In fact, sometimes they’ll have more fun than with you.
 The kids club at The Andaman, for example, ran sessions on regenerating the coral reef and teaching the littles about reef health.
 The kids will probably even make some friends too.

 You’ll figure out if your parenting styles are compatible, and test out your teamwork skills.